Fear

 Funny thing is that a lot of people actually agree with above, but don’t live it.
 They act out of fear.
 Fear for their boss, their career, their income and – and this really can give you unnecessary stomach aches – fear of “what other people are thinking of you”.

 If you take a moment and think about it, it is rather strange that you are scared of “the company”.
 Sure, they can fire you.
 But if that’s the worst that can happen, you could ask yourself why you are worrying.
 I mean, if all the idiots in the world would fire all of the people that somehow did not fit their idea of a perfect employee, we’d have quite a beach party.
-Without the lost souls with the grey suits and wrong coloured shoes.
+Without the lost souls in grey suits wearing wrong coloured shoes.
+Or a tie …

 I am a lucky guy.
-Lovely wife, good job, money in the bank and a bright future.
-Oh, and some really got colleagues.
-I really don’t think about getting fired at all.
+I have a lovely wife, always had good jobs, have money in the bank and a bright future.
+Oh, and some really got friends.
+During my career, I really did’t think about getting fired at all.
 Not one second.
-I just do what I think is necessary to “get the job done”.
+I just did (and still do) what I think is necessary to “get the job done”.
 And knowing I am adding real value all along the way.
 I’m aware that this is a very luxurious position.

 Of course I know that pang in my belly, making me uncertain.
-But I now know that that are the idiots sounding my bell.
+But I now know that that are the idiots ringing my bell.
 Or at least trying to.
 And I know that whatever happens, I’m my own boss.
-As Nelson Mandela said: “ I’m master of my mind and captain of my soul”.
+As the Invictus poem states: “ I’m master of my fate, I am captain of my soul”.

-It is a great adventure.
+Life is a great adventure.
 Each and every day.
 Even when Murphy (you know him, the guy from that law) is around and messing up all the good plans.
 That’s just another adventure added to the shopping cart.
-And I’m doing it, because I feel rich in the knowledge that the people around me trust me, cherish my company and dare to take that one step beyond comfort.
-And that I will land on my feet, perhaps poorer in money, but richer in experience.
+And I’m living it, because I feel rich in the knowledge that the people around me trust me, cherish my company and with me dare to take that one step beyond comfort.
+And I will always land on my feet, perhaps poorer in money, but richer in experience.